Open Research Proposal : Reusable Vacuum Lock Mechanism for Rocket Stage Separation

 Where:

-F: is the force acting on the O-ring,
+• F = force acting on the O-ring

-P: is the pressure difference between inside and outside the tank (1 bar or 100 kPa),
+• P = pressure difference between inside and outside the tank (1 bar or 100 kPa)

-A: is the contact area of the O-ring with the groove.
+• A = contact area of the O-ring with the groove

 Pressure and Volume in the Vacuum Chamber

 Initially, the vacuum tank will be filled with a low internal pressure (e.g., 10^-3 bar), and after the lock is engaged, the environment room will have a pressure of 1 bar.
-When the separation occurs (solenoid releasing 1 bar pressure to the outer space)), the pressure difference will be zero between vacuum chamber, environment room, and outer space, cause the vacuum chamber lock mechanism to collapse, This can be predicted using the pressure difference equation:
+When the separation occurs (solenoid releasing 1 bar pressure to outer space), the pressure difference will be zero between the vacuum chamber, environment room, and outer space, causing the vacuum chamber lock mechanism to collapse.
+This can be predicted using the pressure difference equation:

 Where:

-ΔP (Delta P) = Pressure difference between two areas.
+• ΔP = pressure difference between two areas

-P_outside = Pressure outside the system (e.g., atmospheric pressure outside the tube, which could be 1 bar or another pressure depending on the conditions).
+• Poutside = pressure outside the system (e.g., 1 bar or other depending on conditions)

-P_inside = Pressure inside the system (e.g., vacuum space inside the tube or a closed chamber with lower pressure).
+• Pinside = pressure inside the system (e.g., vacuum space inside the chamber)

 Separation occurs when ΔP is sufficient to trigger movement and the separation of the rocket stages.